Mayank3969/rag/README.md

 # LLM RAG Bot Setup Instructions

 Hey there!
-Welcome to my LLM RAG Bot project! 🎉 I’ve put together two versions of this cool Retrieval-Augmented Generation (RAG) chatbot:
+Welcome to my LLM RAG Bot project! 🎉 I’ve put together two versions of this Retrieval-Augmented Generation (RAG) chatbot:
-- **Local Version**: Runs using Ollama models right on your laptop (yay, it works!).
+- **Local Version**: Runs using Ollama models right on your laptop ( it works!).
 - **API Version**: Meant to use Hugging Face API models, but it’s not working yet (more on that below).

 The `docs` folder is the heart of both versions, holding your PDF or PPTX files for the bot to dig into.
 Let’s get the local version up and running—here’s how!
-The API version needs some love, which I couldn’t crack in time, but it’s there for you to tinker with if you’re up for it.
+The API version needs some work, which I couldn’t crack in time, but it’s there.

 ## How to Run the Local Version